How Much Does a Chatbot Cost – Can New Models Reduce Enterprise Risk?

 Companies pay a sliding-scale fee based on the number of sessions that the virtual assistant has with customers.
 Per session fees range from a few cents to $2 each.
 While the first two components are fixed, this element is dynamic.

-By combining elements of these three chatbot pricing models, a win-win situation should emerge.
+By combining elements of these three models to work out how much a chatbot costs, a win-win situation should emerge.
 The vendor ensures that the development and chatbot implementation costs are paid even in the event that the project is suspended or the technology is not adopted.
 In addition, the company benefits from a flexible pricing model that is easier to swallow.

 In practice, companies find it difficult to reach the optimal balance between these three chatbot pricing elements, and even harder to evaluate in advance the bottom-line cost of conversational AI technology.
 Businesses, in all stages of maturity, are being asked to dedicate budgets in a reality where technology is not mature enough, and its adoption and potential short term ROI are unknown.